Cake should never be eaten with any hint of guilt whatsover. Even when deciding you want another slice…..

 - My top 5 tips Click link to jump to this section

 I can think of very few pleasures that are up there with eating cake that someone else has made – and I love eating other people’s cakes and bakes: somehow eating something that someone else has made is more special.

-I will happily bow to the experts when it comes to novelty cakes and cakes involving artistic flair and amazing sugar craft; I am certainly not the most confident when it comes to the more elaborate decoration of cakes such as novelty artistic cakes (my attempts at sugarcraft figurines, for instance, would not be out of place at Halloween!), so I tend to stick to a few tricks that work well for me in terms of flavour and visuals – most crucially, causing me the minimum of stress!
+I will happily bow to the professionals when it comes to novelty cakes and cakes involving artistic flair and amazing sugar craft; I am certainly not the most confident when it comes to the more elaborate decoration of cakes such as novelty artistic cakes (my attempts at sugarcraft figurines, for instance, would not be out of place at Halloween!), so I tend to stick to a few tricks that work well for me in terms of flavour and visuals – most crucially, causing me the minimum of stress!

 It is mostly about being prepared and thinking ahead to what you want to achieve.
 I have found that a few rough sketches of my ideas has been invaluable for getting my thoughts together coherently and thinking through practicalities.